By Ailis Brennan published

 'Another big benefit in an open plan space is that an island can be made to look more like a piece of furniture.

-'An island allows free movement all the way around, people can enter the space from different directions.
-It can feel less monolithic, a much lighter piece of furniture than a peninsular, with judicious use of plinth lighting it can be made to look like it is floating.'
+'An island allows free movement all the way around, and people can enter the space from different directions.
+It can feel less monolithic, a much lighter piece of furniture than a peninsula, and with judicious use of plinth lighting it can be made to look like it is floating.'

 5. Use a peninsula to disrupt a thoroughfare

-'Using light colors and mirrored splashbacks will open up spaces,' says Allyson Lynch.
-'Keep things simple, and in galley kitchens in particular, keep tall cupboards for dry food storage and the fridge to the ends of the room and perhaps limited to one side, but not both.'
+'Using light kitchen color ideas and mirrored backsplashes will open up spaces,' says Allison Lynch.
+'Keep things simple.
+In galley kitchens in particular, keep tall cupboards for dry food storage and the fridge to the ends of the room, and perhaps limited to one side but not both.

 'Too many details will crowd the space – keep to simple clean lines and lose the clutter.'

-Never underestimate the importance of good storage solutions.
-Nerine Vacher, Kitchen Designer at Neptune Fulham in London, advises: 'Effective storage is one of the simplest ways to create a happy and homely kitchen.
+Never underestimate the importance of good kitchen storage ideas.
+Nerine Vacher, kitchen designer at Neptune Fulham in London, advises: 'Effective storage is one of the simplest ways to create a happy and homely kitchen.

-H&G's Busola Evans continues: 'Ensure your bottom units are drawers rather than cabinets.
+H&G's Busola Evans adds: 'Ensure your bottom units are drawers rather than cabinets.
 Deep drawers are a more efficient use of space and give easier access to items at the back.'

 Likewise, mugs should never be too far away from your kettle.
-In this open-plan scheme, the dining table is in the same space as the kitchen, so the addition of a tall dresser provides storage for crockery and cutlery, to make laying the table quick and easy.
+In this open plan kitchen, the dining table is in the same space as the kitchen area, so the addition of a tall dresser provides storage for crockery and cutlery, to make laying the table quick and easy.

-A pantry or larder separate from the rest of your kitchen can help keep things clear and tidy, as it is an ideal space to keep store cupboard staples and baking equipment.
+Larder or pantry ideas separated from the rest of your kitchen can help keep things clear and tidy, as they are an ideal space to keep store cupboard staples and baking equipment.

 Consider keeping wall cabinets to one side of an L-shaped layout, opting for open shelving on the other so as not to make the room feel overcrowded.
 If space allows, you could add a dining table.

-To add to this flexible approach, go for a freestanding island design – units on legs open up the amount of floor space on show and can be moved around if needed, too.
+To add to this flexible approach, go for a portable kitchen island or freestanding island design – units on legs open up the amount of floor space on show and can be moved around if needed, too.

 Often found in rustic-style homes, free-standing furniture offers a more flexible approach to kitchen design.
 It’s a relaxed look, enabling you to add single runs of cabinets around the kitchen to create your ideal layout, incorporating your appliances in between.

 This mix-and-match method works particularly well in older, country-style properties where the room may be unusually shaped.
-Paired with complementary wall-hung cabinets, a run of wooden free-standing cabinets will provide ample storage in a small kitchen, as seen in this example by deVOL.
+Paired with complementary wall-hung cabinets, a run of wooden free-standing cabinets will provide ample storage for small kitchens, as seen in this example by deVOL.